info-vis/redditvis/README.md

 This project can be run in a Docker container, by building the `Dockerfile` into an image and running the image as a container.

-1. Insert data in the dir `src/data/`, optionally converting the CSV to `parquet.gzip` for faster loading.
+1. Insert data in the dir `src/data/`.
+Make sure it is a `parquet.gzip` file.

 1. Copy `.env.dist` and name the copy `.env`.
 Check if the values are correct.